-Gültekin Avcı, a former prosecutor and a columnist for the shuttered daily Bugün, has been repeatedly detained since 2016, with his columns cited as evidence against him.
+Gültekin Avcı, a former prosecutor and a columnist for the shuttered daily Bugün, has been repeatedly detained since 2015, with his columns cited as evidence against him.
 He was most recently arrested in 2019, one day after he was released from prison.
 In December 2020, he was convicted of conspiracy and sentenced to life in prison.

 Avcı is a former prosecutor and the legal representative of Hidayet Karaca, chairman of the Samanyolu Broadcast Group, who was imprisoned on anti-state charges in December 2014, according to news reports.

-In the indictment, Avcı is charged with “being member of a [terrorist] organization” and “making propaganda for a [terrorist] organization,” according to a state news agency Anatolia (AA) report from December 12, 2017.
+In the indictment, Avcı is charged with “being [a] member of a [terrorist] organization” and “making propaganda for a [terrorist] organization,” according to a state news agency Anatolia (AA) report from December 12, 2017.

 İsmail Avcı, the journalist’s son and legal representative, told CPJ in October 2021 that “the backbone of the indictment” against Avcı was the columns he had written, and that the three judges in the case voted two-to-one in favor of the life sentence.

-İsmail Avcı said the Constitutional Court of Turkey had denied appeals based on each of his father’s arrests, and he further appealed those arrests to the European Court of Human Rights in the summer of 2021.
+İsmail Avcı said the Constitutional Court of Turkey denied appeals based on each of his father’s arrests, and he further appealed those arrests to the European Court of Human Rights in the summer of 2021.
 The court has yet to hear his appeal. İsmail Avcı also said he has filed over a dozen criminal complaints against pro-government media outlets for allegedly publishing false information about his father and the trial.